mvolkmann/blog/src/nushell.md

 ## Working with numbers

-TODO: Continue reviewing from here.

 Many of the operators listed in the previous section operate on numbers.

 The `inc` command has three uses.

-The first use of the `inc` command is to return a value that is one higher that the piped in value.
+The first use of `inc` is to
+return a value that is one higher that the piped in value.
 For example, `echo 2 | inc` gives `3`.
 Since variables are immutable, this cannot be used to increment the value in a variable.

-The second use of the `inc` command is to increment all the `int` values in a given table column if all the values in the column are of type `int`.
+The second use of `inc` is to increment all the `int` values in a given table column if all the values are of type `int`.
 For example, `echo [[Name Size]; [Mark 33] [Tami 28]] | inc Size` results in a table where the values in the "Size" column are 34 and 29.

-The third use of the `inc` command is to increment a specify part of a semantic version number that includes major, minor, and patch parts.
+The third use of `inc` is to increment a specify part of a semantic version number that includes major, minor, and patch parts.
 For example: